Charles Darwin's education: Childhood

 As had been planned previously, in September 1818 Charles joined his older brother Erasmus Alvey Darwin (nicknamed "Eras") in staying as a boarder at the Shrewsbury School, where he loathed the required rote learning, and would try to visit home when he could, but also made many friends and developed interests.
-Years later, he recalled being "very fond of playing at Hocky on the ice in skates" in the winter time.
+Years later, he recalled being "very fond of playing at Hocky on the ice in skates" in the wintertime.
 He continued collecting minerals and insects, and family holidays in Wales brought Charles new opportunities, but an older sister ruled that "it was not right to kill insects" for his collections, and he had to find dead ones.
 He read Gilbert White's The Natural History and Antiquities of Selborne and took up birdwatching.
 Eras took an interest in chemistry and Charles became his assistant, with the two using a garden shed at their home fitted out as a laboratory and extending their interests to crystallography.
 When Eras went on to a medical course at the University of Cambridge, Charles continued to rush home to the shed on weekends, and for this received the nickname "Gas".
 The headmaster was not amused at this diversion from studying the classics, calling him a poco curante (trifler) in front of the boys.
 At fifteen, his interest shifted to hunting and bird-shooting at local estates, particularly at Maer in Staffordshire, the home of his relatives, the Wedgwoods.
 His exasperated father once told him off, saying "You care for nothing but shooting, dogs, and rat-catching, and you will be a disgrace to yourself and all your family."

 His father decided that he should leave school earlier than usual, and in 1825 at the age of sixteen Charles was to go along with his brother who was to attend the University of Edinburgh for a year to obtain medical qualifications.
 Charles spent the summer as an apprentice doctor, helping his father with treating the poor of Shropshire.
 He had half a dozen patients of his own, and would note their symptoms for his father to make up the prescriptions.